-In the 19th century—two thousand years after its creation—that the Rosetta Stone helped scholars at long last crack the code of hieroglyphics, the ancient Egyptian writing system.
+It wasn't until the 19th century—two thousand years after its creation—that the Rosetta Stone helped scholars at long last crack the code of hieroglyphics.
 French army engineers who were part of Napoleon Bonaparte’s Egypt campaign discovered the stone slab in 1799 while making repairs to a fort near the town of Rashid (Rosetta).

 The artifact was originally displayed in a temple, possibly near the ancient town of Sais, then centuries later moved to Rosetta and used in the construction of Fort Julien, where it was eventually uncovered by the French.
 The Rosetta Stone came into the possession of the British after they defeated the French in Egypt in 1801.

 Ultimately, it was French linguist Jean-Francois Champollion who deciphered the Rosetta Stone and cracked the hieroglyphic code.
 Between 1822 and 1824, Champollion showed that hieroglyphics were a combination of phonetic and ideographic signs rather than just symbolic picture writing that didn’t also represent sounds of language, as earlier scholars had suspected.
 For his discoveries, Champollion is heralded as the founding father of Egyptology.